Satyam-123-oss/PythonDataScience/README.md

 # PythonDataScience
 All about data science
-This project is for practising the deployment of streamlit projet
+This project is for practising the deployment of streamlit project